 For the switch field, you can specify which value maps to “No.” Or, you can swipe to map a value to “Yes.”

-Hovering anywhere over a mapped or created field in the left panel will highlight the corresponding preview item.
+Hovering anywhere over a mapped or created field in the left panel will highlight the corresponding field in the preview item.
 Preview items update in real time as the field is configured.

 If you need to edit the value in a field for a given item, you can do so before you configure the field, or by selecting Do not import in the dropdown.

-If a cell within one of your CSV columns is mapped to a required reference field, and it’s empty or does not contain any values that exist in that referenced Collection, then the item for that row will set to Draft once imported, and the reference field will be left blank.
+If a cell within one of your CSV columns is mapped to a required reference field, and it’s empty or does not contain any values that exist in that referenced Collection, you’ll receive a warning that your item doesn’t exist.
+As a required field, the item for that row will be imported as a Draft, and the reference field will be left blank.

-If the mapped reference field is not required and a cell within that column is empty, or does not contain any values that exist in that referenced Collection, then the item for that row will be set to Staged for publish once import, and the reference field will be left blank.
+If the mapped reference field is not required and a cell within that column is empty or does not contain any values that exist in that referenced Collection, then the item for that row will be set to Staged for publish once imported, and the reference field will be left blank.

 Wait until all items are imported.

-Good to know: A pre-import version of your site will be created, which you can restore in the Versions tab of your Project Settings, just in case anything goes wrong with the import.
+Good to know: A pre-import version of your site will be created, which you can restore in the Backups tab of your Site settings, just in case anything goes wrong with the import.

 You don't need to worry about the structure of exported Webflow Collections.
-Typically, CSVs exported from other CMSs like WordPress are already structured in a way that’s compatible with Webflow.
+Typically, CSVs exported from other content management systems like WordPress are already structured in a way that’s compatible with Webflow.